 By the end of his/her third semester in residence, the student will take a written and oral Departmental Examination.
-It will be both evaluative and diagnostic, and will focus on the program area of interest (e.g., GIScience, physical geography, etc.), as well as the student's specialty area within the program.
-A student must request approval for taking the exam using the GGIS Departmental Examination Request Form two weeks prior to the exam date.
-The written examination will consist of at least one question on each of the following topics:
+It will be both evaluative and diagnostic, and will focus on the specific area(s) of interest, and the student's area of specialization within the program (e.g., GIScience, physical geography, cities and metropolitan areas, etc.).
+A student must be approved for taking the exam using the GGIS

+Departmental Examination Request Form two weeks prior to the exam date.
+The written examination will cover the following areas:

 - a.
-Basic concepts and literature of the program area. - b.
-Research methods currently used in the program area. - c.
-An area of specialization within the program area.
+Basic concepts and literature of the area of specialization - b.
+Research methods currently used in the area of specialization. - c.
+An area of interest within the area of specialization.

 The advisor is responsible for assembling the questions and administering the written examination.
 Each question will be evaluated by the person who wrote the question, and the results will be circulated to the entire committee.
-Following this, an oral examination will be held to further examine the student's abilities and progress.
+Upon successful completion, an oral examination will be held to further examine the student's abilities and progress.
 The possible outcomes are:

 - a.
 Pass; no major deficiencies. - b.
 Fail; remediable deficiencies.
 If there are remediable deficiencies, the committee will identify them, specify the nature of the remedial work to be done, specify a deadline for its completion, and specify a set of criteria for its evaluation.
 Failure to meet these requirements will result in a "fail"; successful completion will result in a "pass." - c.
 Fail; major deficiencies.
 If deficiencies are serious enough that, in the committee's judgment, the probability of the student's success in the Department's Ph.D. program is low, a "fail" will be recommended.
 In this case, the student may appeal through established procedures.
+The normal course of action would be to contact the Graduate College.